Mexico: Urgent warning to travellers as flights are cancelled due to drugs violence

 “Customers are advised not to attempt to go to the airport unless their flight is shown as operating on aircanada.com, and will be directly notified of changes to their itineraries.
 We will share more information as soon as it becomes available.”

+The only cancellations at Cancun airport are to and from Guadalajara because of the security situation – and also some flights serving the New York area due to extreme winter weather in the northeast US.
+Sunday flights on Tui from Manchester and Birmingham, British Airways from Gatwick and Virgin Atlantic from Heathrow are all operating normally.

+But the Foreign Office updated its advice late on Sunday to warn: “Security incidents have also been reported in other parts of Mexico.
+As the situation develops, wherever you are in Mexico, you should stay alert and follow local security advice.”

-The Foreign Office already warns against travel to many parts of Mexico because of drug-related violence.
+The FCDO already warns against travel to many parts of Mexico because of drug-related violence.
 The official advice says: “Drug-related violence in Mexico has increased over recent years.
 Do not become involved with drugs of any kind.

 “Some areas of Mexico have a high crime rate due to fighting between rival organised crime gangs.
 In these areas, there is a risk of being caught in the crossfire or of being mistaken for a gang member.”